yinwang0/tinyKanren/README.md

 # tinyKanren

-a simplified version of the original miniKanren
+A simplified version of the [original miniKanren](https://github.com/webyrd/miniKanren).